flucoma/flucoma-docs/doc/AudioTransport.rst

 :discussion:
    Interpolates between the spectra of two sounds using the optimal transport algorithm.
 This enables morphing and hybridisation of the perceptual qualities of each source linearly.
-   See Henderson and Solomonm (2019) AUDIO TRANSPORT: A GENERALIZED PORTAMENTO VIA OPTIMAL TRANSPORT, DaFx
+   See Henderson and Solomon (2019) AUDIO TRANSPORT: A GENERALIZED PORTAMENTO VIA OPTIMAL TRANSPORT, DaFx

    https://arxiv.org/abs/1906.06763